Island Peak Climbing - 17 Days

 • Breakfast: Local & continental choice in Kathmandu & during the Trek

-• Lunch during the trek
+• Lunch during the Trek

-• Dinner during the trek
+• Dinner during the Trek

 • Welcome & farewell dinner in Kathmandu at the best restaurant.